Your Confidence Crisis and How to Make It Better with These Ten Tips

 Acknowledge your accomplishments –

-By you reading this post, I can with certainty say you are one of the fortunate few.
+By reading this post, I can, with certainty, say you are one of the fortunate few.
 Be grateful for your blessings.
 Your life and mine is the gold standard for those who struggle every day for clean water, shelter, and food.
-Be thankful for the gift of your artistry and learn to share it with joy and humility.
+Be thankful for the gift of your artistry, and learn to share it with joy and humility.
 A regular, genuine expression of gratitude will boost your confidence and sense of well-being.

 Look for the bright side –